PGBSNH19/molnapplikationer/lecture_02_iac_och_vm.md

 https://www.osboxes.org/ubuntu/

-## Using Pulumi
+## Azure virtual machine

+1. Set up a virtual linux machine using the Web Ui

+2. Install a linux virtual machine using the Azure CLI [hint](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-cli)

-create a virtual machine using Pulumi
+3. create a virtual machine using Pulumi

+Notes

+Create, scale and add content to web applications hosted on Microsoft Azure.
+Create, connect and manage Virtual Machines.
+Attach disks to and scale Virtual Machines.